hakimjonas/rumil/ROADMAP.md

-# Rumil: Path to Excellence
+# Rumil: Path to v1.0

 ## Philosophy

 **Excellence before release.** The first public impression matters.
 We will not publish until every aspect of Rumil meets world-class standards.
+No intermediate v0.x releases - we go straight to v1.0 when ready.

 ---